contactopensource/contactopensource/doc/concepts/song/index.md

 Attributes:

-* name : string -- example: "Welcome" is a song on the album "Homecoming" by the artist Beyoncé.
+* name : string+index -- example: "Welcome" is a song on the album "Homecoming" by the artist Beyoncé.